Peugeot 406: Gallery

+Coupé Phase 2

+Exterior was mostly unchanged on the coupé.
+Side turnlight was the first update and new rims and a new front bumper was added later on.

+Interior was updated in the same manner as the saloon and estate with updated dashboard and instrument panel and colours.

+Technical updates also followed the saloon/estate.
+But the engine range grew to four with the addition of the 2.2 petrol and 2.2HDi, the latter with Brembo front brakes.

 Awards

 The 406 was awarded 1997 What Car?
 Car of the Year, as well as 1997 and 2001 Caravan Club Towcar of the Year.
 It was also awarded Semperit Irish Car of the Year for 1997, however, it lost out by a narrow margin of 15 points in the 1996 European Car of the Year award to the Fiat Bravo/Brava.

 Motorsport

 Laurent Aïello won the 1997 ADAC Deutsche Super Touren Wagen-Cup driving a Peugeot 406 for Peugeot Esso.
 The 406 was also used in the British Touring Car Championship between 1996 and 2004.